July 21, 2020

 The work of “greening” can be demanding, and making the case for the environment may be especially hard in the current context, as Black communities struggle with biased and violent policing and systemic racism.

-“It’s a very tough area,” said the Rev. Gerald Durley, the national board chair of Interfaith Power & Light (link is external)and a longtime Baptist pastor from Atlanta.
+“It’s a very tough area,” said the Rev. Gerald Durley, the national board chair of Interfaith Power & Light and a longtime Baptist pastor from Atlanta.
 “We have so many other priorities.
 But Ambrose is good at showing all of this is interconnected.”

 Where is environmental degradation on your list of societal evils?
 Might it need to move up, especially as you work for racial justice?

 Recently, the Rev. William J. Barber’s Poor People’s Campaign listed “ecological devastation” as one of the top societal evils behind its demands for change (alongside racism, poverty and militarism).
 Barber, one of the nation’s foremost civil rights leaders, sees the threat of climate change as one of the main injustices affecting the nation’s poor.

 One way to break through, Carroll is convinced, is to engage with people’s own personal stories.

 “Ambrose has recognized the need to culturalize the conversation so it would have more impact in the African American community,” said Kyle, the Chicago-based activist with Faith in Place.

 By “culturalize,” Kyle means to make the conversation relevant to an American Black context, a strategy that has also worked with her Migration & Me program, which encourages African Americans to share their migration stories — often out in nature.